Cumulocity-IoT/cumulocity-community-plugins/README.md

 ---

-For more information you can Ask a Question in the [TECHcommunity Forums](https://tech.forums.softwareag.com/tags/c/forum/1/Cumulocity-IoT).
+For more information you can Ask a Question in the forums at https://apamacommunity.com

-You can find additional information in the [Software AG TECHcommunity](https://tech.forums.softwareag.com/tag/Cumulocity-IoT).